trailofbits/algo/README.md

 * user.key: User Private Key
 * user.mobileconfig: Apple Profile
 * user.p12: User Certificate and Private Key (in PKCS#12 format)
+* user_windows.ps1: Powershell script to setup a VPN connection on Windows

 ## Setup an SSH Tunnel

-If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key file will be in the `configs` directory (user.ssh.pem).
-SSH user accounts do not have shell access and their tunneling options are limited.
+If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key files for them will be in the `configs` directory (user.ssh.pem).
+SSH user accounts do not have shell access and their tunneling options are limited (`ssh -N` is required).
 This is done to ensure that users have the least access required to tunnel through the server.

-Make sure to access the server using 'ssh -N' with these limited accounts.
-In order to make a tunnel you have to run this command:
+Use the command below to start an SSH tunnel, replacing `ip` and `user` with your own.
+Once the tunnel is setup, you can configure a browser or other application to use 127.0.0.1:1080 as a SOCKS proxy to route traffic through Algo.

  `ssh -D 127.0.0.1:1080 -f -q -C -N user@ip -i configs/ip_user.ssh.pem`
-Don't forget to change `ip` and `user`.
-And then you can configure your browsers to use 127.0.0.1:1080 as sock4/5

 ## Adding or Removing Users